Introvert-Extrovert Relationships: How to Make the Difference Work

 Social plans

 The introvert wants a quiet weekend; the extrovert wants to see people.
 The introvert finds large gatherings exhausting; the extrovert thrives in them.
-Left unaddressed, this produces resentment in both directions — one feels dragged to things that drain them, the other feels perpetually held back.
+Left unaddressed, this produces resentment in both directions — one feels dragged to things that drain them, the other feels perpetually held back from a life they need.

 After-work time

 The extrovert may interpret the introvert's need for alone time as withdrawal or rejection.
-The introvert may interpret the extrovert's social calendar as leaving no room for them specifically.
-Both interpretations miss what's actually happening.
+The introvert may interpret the extrovert's social calendar as leaving no room for real connection with them specifically.
+Both interpretations miss what's actually happening — and both need to be replaced with a more accurate understanding of what the other person actually needs.

 What Works